 Speculative design reflects on present social anxieties and desires by imagining futures.
 The mandate of design can be to spark debate and, in the case of Next Nature Network, to imagine future technological scenarios to raise questions about the ethical and social consequences they present to us today.
 And the timing couldn’t be better.
 In 2017, scientists in Philadelphia kept a premature lamb alive for four weeks in an artificial womb.
 And in 2018 the first Chinese “designer babies” Lulu and Nana were born.
 Both are resistant to HIV infection.
 Doctors admitted to genetically modifying the embryos’ DNA.
 Undoubtedly, reproduction and birthing are on the brink of massive technological change and demands our collective attention.

 Since its conception, as a term and a future aspiration, ectogenesis has hit a nerve.
-In 1923 the Heretics Society of the University of Cambridge invited John Haldane, a British biologist and radical thinker to deliver a paper at one of their infamous lecture series.
+In 1923 the Heretics Society of the University of Cambridge invited John Haldane, a British biologist and radical thinker, to deliver a paper at one of their infamous lecture series.
 The society was meant as a safe space for radical thinkers to question authorities and religious dogma and to speak their non-conformist minds.
 Invitees included, amongst others, Jane Harrison and Virginia Woolf.
-The crucial part of Haldane’s paper was written from the perspective of a biology student from the year 2073, a year in which ectogenesis, he claimed, would be universal.
+The crucial part of Haldane’s paper was written from the perspective of a biology student from the year 2073, a year in which ectogenesis would be universal.
 “The effect on human psychology and social life of the separation of sexual love and reproduction is by no means wholly satisfactory.
 The old family life certainly had a good deal to commend it,” the future-student reminisced.[vi]
-But, ectogenesis has its perks, Haldane explained: “The small proportion of men and women who are selected as ancestors for the next generation are so undoubtedly superior to the average that the advance in each generation in any single respect, from the increased output of first-class music to the decreased convictions for theft, is very startling.”[vii]
-Had it not been for ectogenesis, Haldane claimed, “there can be little doubt that civilisation would have collapsed within a measurable time owing to the greater fertility of the less desirable members of the population in almost all countries.”[viii]
-Haldane, an avowed Communist, intentionally provoked his listeners with his speculative-fiction avant la lettre on a future of the pre-selected and privileged Ubermensch.
+But, ectogenesis has its perks, the student explained: “The small proportion of men and women who are selected as ancestors for the next generation are so undoubtedly superior to the average that the advance in each generation in any single respect, from the increased output of first-class music to the decreased convictions for theft, is very startling.”[vii]
+Had it not been for ectogenesis, the student contended, “there can be little doubt that civilisation would have collapsed within a measurable time owing to the greater fertility of the less desirable members of the population in almost all countries.”[viii]
+Haldane, an avowed Communist, intentionally provoked his listeners with this speculative-fiction avant la lettre on a future of the pre-selected and privileged Ubermensch.